Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

-\item Since we are are using averages to look at each parameter separately, this introduces some bias in the observations.
+\item Since we average over the remaining parameters to visualize each parameter separately, these curves should be interpreted as qualitative indicators.
 In practice we should take smaller values than the ones we see in Figure \ref{fig:norm}. \end{itemize}

 We are now able to choose the first three parameters: